-Why this is important: Block grants empower state agencies to tailor disaster relief to the specific conditions and needs of affected regions.
+Block Grants: A portion of these funds will be distributed to individual states and producers through USDA-administered block grants, similar to those provided after Hurricane Michael in 2018.
+Block grants empower state agencies to tailor disaster relief to the specific conditions and needs of affected regions.
 In the forestry sector, where storm varies widely, these grants allow for flexible, targeted responses including infrastructure repair, reforestation, and direct landowner assistance.

-Timing: FSA is actively engaged with all eight states eligible working to refine these agreements.
+Timing: FSA is actively engaged with all eight states eligible, working to refine these agreements.
 The Office of Management and Budget (OMB) does not have to approve them.
 These are agreements between the states and USDA.

 Overview: Administered by the USDA’s Farm Service Agency (FSA), the Emergency Forest Restoration Program (EFRP) provides cost-share funding to private landowners for restoring land damaged by natural disasters.